Jason2Brownlee/blog/content/posts/revision-wonderbook.md

 Everything I write so very bad, which is good.
 I can tell, I can detect it, there is some level of taste operating and a gap between this taste and the skill of word generation.
 Close the gap.

-Reminds me of Ira Glass: (quote butchery and emphasis mine)
+Reminds me of [Ira Glass on taste](https://www.goodreads.com/quotes/309485-nobody-tells-this-to-people-who-are-beginners-i-wish): (quote butchery and emphasis mine)

 > ...All of us who do creative work, we get into it because we have good taste. **But there is this gap.** For the first couple years you make stuff, it’s just not that good.
 It’s trying to be good, it has potential, but it’s not. [...]
 We know our work doesn’t have this special thing that we want it to have.  [...] **It is only by going through a volume of work that you will close that gap, and your work will be as good as your ambitions**...